cancer-dynamics/celltraj2/docs/source/concepts/batch_segmentation.md

 The default SITE direction is `roi_ome_zarr` because it supports repeated timepoint/channel/spatial access without repeatedly slicing the parent ND2.
 `linked_nd2` remains available for storage-limited projects.
+Current SITE ROI extraction requests a Zarr v2-compatible OME-Zarr group layout so workers with Zarr 2.x can read caches.
+If a cache was already written as Zarr v3, use a worker environment with Zarr 3.x or re-extract the ROI cache with the updated SITE writer.

 ## Progress Events